-Warren Hall towers above the California State University East Bay Campus, with the city of Hayward and San Francisco Bay in the valley below.
+Before August 2013 Warren Hall towered above the California State University East Bay Campus, with the city of Hayward and San Francisco Bay in the valley below.
 The Hayward Fault runs along the base of the hills.

-Map showing the deployment of hundreds of seismographs in the city of Hayward that the USGS will use to record and observe the implosion of Warren Hall on the campus of California State University East Bay, Hayward.
+Map showing the deployment of hundreds of seismographs in the city of Hayward that the USGS used to record and observe the implosion of Warren Hall on the campus of California State University East Bay, Hayward.

-California State University East Bay (CSU-EB) will implode Warren Hall, which is located near the active trace of the Hayward Fault.
-This implosion provides an excellent opportunity to use a “free” seismic source that is practically located on the Hayward Fault.
-There are some important data that the implosion (if recorded) could provide to us.
-The plan is to deploy 500 to 600 temporary seismographs in the Hayward area to capture the seismic signal generated by the implosion.
+California State University East Bay (CSU-EB) imploded Warren Hall in August of 2013, which was located near the active trace of the Hayward Fault.
+This implosion provided an excellent opportunity to use a “free” seismic source that was practically located on the Hayward Fault.
+500 to 600 temporary seismographs were deployed in the Hayward area to capture the seismic signal generated by the implosion.

-The effort is primarily a collaboration between CSU-EB and the USGS, but other organizations and agencies are also planning to conduct additional seismic investigations using the Warren Hall source.
-From the source, the USGS and CSU-EB would like to record the seismic energy as it moves from the source along concentric circles.
-Because attenuation is generally greater with distance from the source, the concentric circles allow us to measure the same theoretical amplitude (a) in the hard rock of the hills, (b) in the soft rocks/sediments of the valley, (c) within the fault zone, and (d) on the peaks, regardless of the source function.
-From these measurements, we can compare the relative amplification effect of the various geologic terrains.
-The seismographs will be densely spaced so that we can also look at the effect of relative amplification within each geologic terrain, which may help to explain why seismic energy can be stronger on one side of a street relative to the other side of the same street.
-Because the seismographs will be deployed for several days, we hope to also record natural seismic events on the fault.
-From any of the events on the fault, we can measure guided waves that travel along the fault.
-This will allow us to determine if sub parallel faults are connected to the Hayward Fault at depth because both the Hayward Fault and the connected faults will transmit high-amplitude guided waves only if they are connected.
+The effort was primarily a collaboration between CSU-EB and the USGS, but other organizations and agencies also conducted additional seismic investigations using the Warren Hall source.
+From the source, the USGS and CSU-EB recorded the seismic energy as it moved from the source along concentric circles.
+Because attenuation is generally greater with distance from the source, the concentric circles allowed scientists to measure the same theoretical amplitude (a) in the hard rock of the hills, (b) in the soft rocks/sediments of the valley, (c) within the fault zone, and (d) on the peaks, regardless of the source function.
+From these measurements, they compared the relative amplification effect of the various geologic terrains.
+The seismographs were densely spaced so that scientists could also look at the effect of relative amplification within each geologic terrain, which may help to explain why seismic energy can be stronger on one side of a street relative to the other side of the same street.

-Along several of the radii extending from Warren Hall, we plan to measure seismic velocities (Vp, Vs) in the hills, within the fault zone, and in the valley.
-These data are very useful in modeling expected ground shaking, and the data may also allow us to determine if there are additional faults east and west of the main surface trace.
-Using the combined P- and S-wave data, we may be able to determine Vp/Vs and Poisson’s ratios, which can especially highlight the fault zones.
-The regional earthquake-monitoring network of seismographs used to locate earthquakes in the Bay Area will be turned on before the planned implosion to record the signal.
-From these data, we can determine how accurately the network locates the implosion and provide correction factors, essentially providing a calibration for the network.
+Along several of the radii extending from Warren Hall, scientists measured seismic velocities (Vp, Vs) in the hills, within the fault zone, and in the valley.
+These data are very useful in modeling expected ground shaking, and the data can help determine if there are additional faults east and west of the main surface trace.
+The regional earthquake-monitoring network of seismographs used to locate earthquakes in the Bay Area was turned on before the implosion to record the signal.
+From these data, scientists can determine how accurately the network located the implosion and provide correction factors, essentially providing a calibration for the network.